 This is the potentially multi-million dollar question.
 Use your answers to the other four questions to determine your entry point and mode of entry.
 Pay particular attention to financial and employment resources.
 Don’t just rush headlong into setting up entity right away until you understand the level of commitment that entails.
 Instead, explore all of your options and try to enter with a light footprint until you know the terrain.
 And last, but certainly not least, pay attention to regulatory and cultural issues.
 Those issues have a funny way of creating an incredible amount of “soft costs” that are hard to quantify during the planning stage, but nevertheless, can dramatically affect cash flow.

-If you’re ready to start planning your global strategy or executing the plan you have contact our International Consulting group.
+If you’re ready to start planning your global strategy or executing the plan you have contact our Global Consulting group.